EliasC/EliasC.github.io/README.md

 Teaching
 ========

-During 2021 I will be the main teacher of a second year 20 ECTS credits course at Uppsala University called Imperative and Object-Oriented Programming Methodology (or IOOPM for short).
+During 2021 I was the main teacher of a second year 20 ECTS credits course at Uppsala University called Imperative and Object-Oriented Programming Methodology (or IOOPM for short).